MicrosoftDocs/azure-docs/articles/frontdoor/best-practices.md

 ### Avoid combining Traffic Manager and Front Door

-For most solutions, you should use *either* Azure Front Door *or* [Azure Traffic Manager](TODO).
+For most solutions, you should use *either* Azure Front Door *or* [Azure Traffic Manager](/azure/traffic-manager/traffic-manager-overview).

 Traffic Manager is a DNS-based load balancer.
 It sends traffic directly to your origin's endpoints.
 In contrast, Front Door terminates connections at points of presence (PoPs) near to the client and establishes separate long-lived connections to the origins.
 The products work very differently and are intended for different use cases.

 If you combine both Front Door and Traffic Manager together, it's unlikely that you'll increase the resiliency or performance of your solution.
 Also, if you have health probes configured on both services, you might accidentally overload your servers with the volume of health probe traffic.

 If you need TLS termination, advanced routing capabilities, or a web application firewall (WAF), consider using Front Door.
 For simple global load balancing with direct connections from your client to your endpoints, consider using Traffic Manager.
-For more information about selecting a load balancing option, see [TODO](TODO).
+For more information about selecting a load balancing option, see [Load-balancing options](/azure/architecture/guide/technology-choices/load-balancing-overview).

 ### Use the latest API version and SDK version